 There are three main types of grease traps.
 Manual grease traps require you to skin the FOGs and remove solids manually every few weeks to ensure the system remains fully functional.
 Automatic grease traps have systems within them that skim the top of the surface regularly and deposit the FOGs in an easy to empty container externally.
 Finally, graphic grease traps are used for large-volume businesses; they work similar to manual grease traps, except that they are placed in the ground, externally to the business, due to their size.
 Grease trap cleaning professionals will know how to clean your trap properly.

 All types of grease traps will require regular maintenance; however, automatic systems will require less cleaning due to their skimming functions.
 Grease trap cleaning is an important step in maintenance because it gets rid of built-up FOGs and allows professionals to check on the system to ensure it is still working properly.

-If you have a grease trap and need to set up regularly scheduled grease trap cleaning, then contact Drane Ranger today to set up an appointment.
+If you have a grease trap and need to set up regularly scheduled grease trap cleaning, then click this page now or contact Drane Ranger today to set up an appointment.